 - Dean of the College of Agriculture and Natural Resources

 - Responsible for operation of the South Campus Composting Facility, Anaerobic Digester, and University Farms (which is defined as all the unassigned University land south of Mt.
 Hope Road).
 This includes staff and equipment to maintain the land for the production of livestock feed, management of animal waste, and general services to all departments that operate field and animal units.
-Land Management is also responsible for property management for the Tollgate Education Center and the Physical Plant at the Kellogg Biological Station, and space management within the College of Agriculture and Natural Resources
+Land Management is also responsible for property management for the Tollgate Education Center and the Physical Plant at the Kellogg Biological Station, and Executive Committee Member Pavilion.

 - Director of MSU AgBioResearch